 Applying for Scholarships

-If you would like to apply for any the three scholarship programs listed above, please first apply to Admissions.
-After you are accepted for enrollment, you would complete your scholarship application by contacting FAID@sgu.edu.
-Applicants receive a determination via email.
+If you would like to apply for any of the three scholarship programs listed above, please first apply to Admissions.
+After you are accepted for enrollment, you would complete your scholarship application by contacting FAID@sgu.edu and providing your full name, Student ID and chosen scholarship request.
+Applicants will receive a determination via email.

 Grenadian Partnership Award